asaikali/spring-ai-zero-to-hero/README.md

   takes at most 24h to process.
 * Create the service at https://portal.azure.com/#create/Microsoft.CognitiveServicesOpenAI
 * Create an Azure OpenAI deployment at https://oai.azure.com/portal

+# Outline

+## Generative AI Zero to Hero with Spring AI

+Generative AI is a transformational technology impacting our world in profound ways and creating unprecedented opportunities.
+This workshop is designed for Spring developers looking to add generative AI to existing applications or to implement brand new AI apps using the Spring AI project.

+We assume no previous AI experience.
+The workshop will teach you key AI concepts and how to apply them in your applications, using the Spring AI project.

+The workshop is hands-on.
+Bring your laptop and a willingness to learn.
+We will provide Spring AI based sample code and the API keys for the AI services.
+By the end of the day you will know how to add generative AI features to your Spring apps.

+### Key Concepts covered:
+- A Concise History of AI/ML
+- Introduction to Generative AI Models
+- Prompt Engineering Techniques & Best Practices
+- Vector Databases
+- RAG: Retrieval Augmented Generation
+- Extending LLMs with Function Calling
+- Evaluation: How to tell if the AI is doing what you think it should be doing
+- Architecture of AI powered applications
+- How to integrate AI into existing applications
+- The landscape of tools and libraries of building AI powered applications

+### Hands on Code Exercises with Spring AI:
+- Quickstart: Creating a “Hello World” application for Generative AI in just minutes
+- Prompt Engineering Techniques using Prompt Templating and Roles
+- Mapping AI output to POJOs
+- Implementing RAG (Retrieval Augmented Generation)
+- Exploring Function calling: Enable the AI to access APIs on demand
+- Evaluation Driven Development
+- Using Spring AI with GraalVM